michalasobczak/generic/README.md

 ruby -run -ehttpd . -p8000
 ```

-Point your browser (best viewed in Opera 53) at http://localhost:8000/html/core.html.
+Point your browser (best viewed in Opera 53 at the time of writing it in May 2018) at http://localhost:8000/html/core.html.
 You should see a map made of square tiles.
 The very first tile will have a texture applied.
-You can navigate camera using keyboard letters AD/WS.
+You can navigate camera using keyboard letters ad/ws.

 Application utilizes custom made 3D rendering environment with faces texturing, occlusion culling, light source and simple collision detection.
 Source code has been written in early 2013.